 This is a great question we get a lot, in many variations.
 Are your plans DOT approved?
 Are the plans Stamped?
-We think it’s great to know the level of plans you get when you buy, so asking about certified plans is a great place to start.
+We think it is great to know the level of plans you get when you buy, so asking about certified plans is a great place to start.
 However, this question means different things to different people.

 What Are Certified Plans?

 Something similar happens with Trailers.
 In most jurisdictions, certification comes after construction – by inspecting the trailer for road worthiness and adherence to local laws (axles, tires, lighting, wiring, chains, etc.).
-They inspect the actual trailer, and look at the material, the welds, the components, and all the details.
+They inspect the actual trailer, and look at the material, the welds, the components, the bolts, and all the details.

 Is The Process Silly?